What's yer table? how'z it turning? happy?

 does it have a height/angle adjustment thing on it like a 1200? could it be that?

-― ETERNAL WAR AGAINST THE DICKS IS ALL WE CAN RESPECT (GOTT PUNCH II HAWKWINDZ), Tuesday, 11 August 2009 15:31 (nine years ago) link
+― ETERNAL WAR AGAINST THE DICKS IS ALL WE CAN RESPECT (GOTT PUNCH II HAWKWINDZ), Tuesday, 11 August 2009 15:31 (twelve years ago) link

 my amateur opinion: